NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 If the maintainers report maturity at the current support tier, the acceptance tier may be raised one above the support tier.
 If then the PMG reports adequate quality of support for the next-highest support tier, the support tier may be raised appropriately.

-Support tiers are dropped if the number of responsive maintainers in the PMG goes below the required number for the support level or if major breakage is reported for multiple subsequent major releases.
+Support tiers are dropped if the number of responsive maintainers in the PMG goes below the required number for the support tier or if major breakage is reported for multiple subsequent major releases.
 (Note that the acceptance tier may be kept if sensible)

 Support tiers are advertised on nixos.org for the benefit of users.
 In particular, for smaller platforms, the maintainers are listed on the page so that they may be easily mentioned in issues/PRs.

 Platforms that have potential for use beyond the embedded sector should have an easy path to reach `bootstrap` acceptance.

 Support tiers `system` and `full` are expected to represent the platforms of the majority of nixpkgs/NixOS users.
-As such platforms need a Hydra installation before they can be raised to those support levels.
+As such platforms need a Hydra installation before they can be raised to those support tiers.
 Platforms with `bootstrap`-tier support should have the cross-build (from major platforms) of bootstrap files in Hydra (and bootstrap files published).
 The (native) bootstrap process should be automatically checked in emulation if possible (e. g. qemu-user using binfmt_misc).